transifex/txds/introduction/experience.md

 # Experience

+A general principle in Transifex UX is our focus on users’ goals.
+We try to be proactive, anticipating users’ next moves, hearing and supporting their needs and help them complete their tasks and gain value from our product in the most efficient, fast and secure way.

-As UX team we think, plan and design according to the following axioms:
+As a User Experience Team we think, plan and design according to the following core values:

-✓ You are thoughtful with everything you do and strive to provide the best and most elegant solutions, even if it means sacrificing things that are urgent.
+  * We are thoughtful with everything we do and strive to provide the best and most elegant solutions, even if it means sacrificing things that are urgent.
-✓ You choose simple over complex.
-You prefer to be explicit than implicit, even if it feels obvious.
+  * We choose simple over complex.
+We prefer to be explicit than implicit, even if it feels obvious.
-✓ You communicate and build our products in clear, simple ways instead of being clever.
+  * We communicate and build our products in clear, simple ways instead of being clever.
-✓ Among competing hypotheses, you choose the one with the fewest assumptions ( Occam’s razor ↗ ).
+  * Among competing hypotheses, we choose the one with the fewest assumptions [(Occam’s razor ↗)](https://en.wikipedia.org/wiki/Occam%27s_razor).
-✓ You prefer to do something well today rather than something perfect next week.
+  * We prefer to do something well today rather than something perfect next week.

-We focus on users’ goals that lead people to actionable insights.
-We are proactive, always anticipating users’ next moves and helping them prepare for change.
-Our products and services are framed by six universal experiences.
-Each experience offers opportunities to solve unmet needs and emotionally bond users to products.

-The core principles of user experience in Transifex products are:
-Focus ✏️
-Clarity ✏️
-Consistency ✏️
-Efficiency ✏️
-Simplicity ✏️